Help! I've been gazumped. Is house gazumping even legal?

 The implications of gazumping differ depending on your situation and how quickly you are gazumped.
 The best case scenario is to be gazumped early on in the sale, when very little in the way of money and time has been exchanged.
 Of course, as a buyer you'll still lose out on your property, just less so financially and in terms of time.
 It's the costs that come after a late gazump, which make taking out house buying insurance against gazumping a wise precaution.

 Get gazumped late on the sale (typically at the 3-4 month mark) and you actually take quite a hit.
-You can lose out on conveyancing and survey costs, mortgage arrangement fee and even moving costs, as booking removal well ahead of time is essential!
-Also, if you've sought mortgage advice then there'll likely be an intermediary fee (finder's fee) that you'll have to pay before completion too.
+You can lose out on conveyancing and survey costs, house repayments arrangement fee and even moving costs, as booking removal well ahead of time is essential!
+Also, if you've sought house repayments advice then there'll likely be an intermediary fee (finder's fee) that you'll have to pay before completion too.
 It was found that roughly 39% of buyers are liable for fees such as these.
 According to Which?, the overall cost of a sale falling through on average is £2,899.

 But, while the implications of gazumping only apply to certain situations, the threat of it is very much there.
 Even in Scotland where a verbal offer is legally binding, buyers can still be repeatedly outbid in the early stages of a property purchase.
 The best way to think of gazumping is like a 'Go Directly To Jail' card in a game of Monopoly.
 There's always the chance it could be dealt to you, and if so it could cost you the entire game, but whether it actually is or not remains to be seen.